StackVista/stackstate-docs/use/metrics/k8s-add-metrics.md

 ![Component Highlights page that shows the labels and component name (both highlighted in red)](../../.gitbook/assets/k8s/k8s-carts-highlights.png)

 {% hint style="info" %}
 The cluster name, namespace and a combination of the component type and name are ususally enough for selecting the metrics for a specific component from Kubernetes.
-These labels, or very similar labels, are usually available on most metrics and components.
+These labels, or similar labels, are usually available on most metrics and components.
 {% endhint %}

 ## Create or update the metric binding in StackState